ProfessorSeanEX/OmniCore/README.md

 > ⚖️ *Why this matters:* We do not build anonymously.
 > We build **accountably**, **relationally**, and in full view.

 ---

-Absolutely, Seanje.
-Here's the fleshed-in paragraph right beneath the header, keeping the rhythm of covenant structure and honoring the reader’s clarity:

----